tatthien/pocket/README.md

 ## Why?

-Nowaday, there are a lot of expense manager apps out there.
-Making another like-apps seems that you can't compete them.
-The reason I create this project is just learning Node.js in my spare time.
+I don't intend to make this project to compete with many expense manager apps out there.
+The reason that I create this project are learning Node.js, giving Tailwind CSS a try and having my own expense manager app to use daily.

 wip...